Product

 You have two choices.

 You may use our Panel Hooks / Utility Hooks, of which there are five different variations.
-These allow panels to butt up against the adjacent panels in side by side, above and below, and back to back.
+These allow panels to butt up against the adjacent panels side by side, above and below, and back to back.
 So, it becomes just a matter of panel placement.
 We have created a document to illustrate this in detail.
 You can download “Application Guide, Panel Hook Multi-Panel Design” at your convenience.

 You may also use our Top Clamps.
 These attach to panels from the top edge, leaving the left and right edges clear of obstructions allowing panels to butt up against neighboring panels.